Gianluca Vialli, former Italy striker, dies at 58 - WHIZ News

-Gianluca Vialli, the former Italy striker who helped both Sampdoria and Juventus win Serie A and European trophies before becoming a player-manager at Chelsea, has died.
+Gianluca Vialli, the former Italy striker who helped Sampdoria and Juventus win Serie A and European trophies before becoming player-manager at Chelsea, has died.
 He was 58.

 The Italian soccer federation confirmed Vialli’s death on Friday.